Marcos Simoes (PT/BE)

 Pauline Brun (FR)

-As a performer or scenographer, she collaborates with Fanny De Chaillé and Philippe Ramette, Alain Buffard (reconstruction of Mauvais Genre), Pol Pi, Jule Flierl, Nina Santes, Adaline Anobile, Jonas Chéreau, Antoine Cegarra …
+As a performer or set designer, she has collaborated with, among others, Fanny De Chaillé and Philippe Ramette, Alain Buffard (reprise Mauvais Genre), Pol Pi, Jule Flierl, Nina Santes, Adaline Anobile, Jonas Chéreau, Antoine Cegarra, Gaetan Rusquet, Charlotte Imbault, and Diederik Peeters.
+In parallel, she teaches performance at the École des Beaux-Arts in Marseille.
+In 2021, she founded the company NO SMALL MESS with Bettina Blanc Penther.